AaradhyaGitHub/AaradhyaGitHub/FlowBook-About.md

 ## What It's Not

-This isn't going to be the next unicorn startup.
-It's not trying to disrupt the combat sports industry.
+This isn't  trying to disrupt the combat sports industry.
 It's not for everyone.

 It's for the niche group of grapplers who are analytical about their training, who like data, who want to see if tracking actually helps them improve.